Click here to visit our sponsor Who Works In

 Nonetheless, Monza was when Ferrari and Kimi finally let the cat out of the bag, revealing that the Finn was to replace Michael Schumacher in 2007.

 Ahead of the new season, indeed, the beginning of the new era, fans and F1 insiders alike were intrigued by a number of issues relating to Kimi and Ferrari.
-Firstly, whether the team would favour either one of its drivers, with many openly questioning the relationship between (team boss) Jean Todt and his son Nicolas, who just happens to manage Felipe Massa.
+Whether the team would favour either of its drivers, with many openly questioning the relationship between (team boss) Jean Todt and his son Nicolas, who just happened to manage Felipe Massa.
 Then, there were those who wondered how Michael Schumacher's presence at tests and races might affect the Finn, claiming that it was like having the wife's (successful) ex-husband looking over one's shoulder.
-Then there was the question of whether the Finn might be too hard on his car, after all, he only appears to know one speed, and doesn't do 'gentle'.
+Also there was the question of whether the Finn might be too hard on his car, after all, he only appeared to know one speed, and doesn't do 'gentle'.
 Finally, the big question; could Ferrari survive following the departure of Schumacher, Brawn and Byrne.

 Pre-season, it was noted that Kimi was smiling and actually talking a lot more than during his time with McLaren, and things got off to the best possible start when he claimed victory in Melbourne, his first race for the Scuderia.